 Tuition Fees & Scholarships

-The annual tuition fee for the study programs offered by the Department of Development and Environmental Studies is 4 200 EUR (starting from the academic year 2021/2022).
-The tuition fee must be paid before the beginning of the winter semester of respective academic year (at the end of September).
+The annual tuition fee for the Master study program Development Studies and Foresight (specialization in International Development Studies or specialization in Foresight) is 2 800 EUR (starting from the academic year 2023/2024).
+The tuition fee must be paid before the beginning of the winter semester of the respective academic year (at the end of September – via bank transfer).
 However, in justified cases, the Dean may decide on a different due date of the tuition fee.

 In addition to tuition fees, students are expected to cover the cost of their own accommodation and subsistence, including food and travel.